Tony Penikett

-Antony David John "Tony" Penikett OC (born November 14, 1945) is a mediator and negotiator and former politician in Yukon, Canada, who served as the third premier of Yukon from 1985 to 1992.
+Antony David John Penikett OC (born November 14, 1945) is a mediator and negotiator and former politician in Yukon, Canada, who served as the third premier of Yukon from 1985 to 1992.

 Early life and political activity

 Born in Sussex, England, on November 14, 1945, and educated at St Albans School in Hertfordshire, England, and in Alberta and Ontario, Penikett began his Yukon working life as an asbestos mine labourer at Clinton Creek, Yukon, where he became active in his union as a shop steward and chair of the grievance committee.

-An activist with the New Democratic Party (NDP), Penikett was campaign manager in the 1972 election for Wally Firth, the first indigenous northern MP ever elected to the House of Commons.
+An activist with the New Democratic Party (NDP), Penikett was campaign manager in the 1972 election for Wally Firth, the first Indigenous northern MP ever elected to the House of Commons.
 He was the party's candidate in Yukon in the 1974 federal election, but was not elected.

 Penikett became a member of the New Democratic Party's federal council in 1973 and served as executive assistant to Ed Broadbent from 1975 to 1977.
 He then returned to Yukon, where he was elected to Whitehorse City Council in 1977.

 He was president of the federal NDP from 1981 to 1985.

 Premier of Yukon

 He was first elected to the Yukon Legislative Assembly in 1978, representing the constituency of Whitehorse West as a member of the Yukon New Democratic Party.
 He was the party's only MLA elected that year.

 In 1981, Penikett succeeded Fred Berger as leader of the party.
 Under his leadership, independent MLA Maurice Byblow crossed the floor to join the party, and Roger Kimmerly won a by-election for the party in October.
 With the party having surpassed the Yukon Liberal Party in seats, Penikett became Leader of the Opposition.

 The party won six seats in the 1982 election, retaining Official Opposition status.

 In the 1985 territorial election, the party won eight seats, forming a minority government with Penikett serving as government leader.
 Four of the party's eight MLAs were of First Nations descent, with a by-election win by Danny Joe in 1987 bringing First Nations representation in the government to five out of nine; this remains the all-time historical record for First Nations representation in a Canadian legislature.
 Joe's by-election win also lifted the party to majority government status.

-Penikett fought the federal government for a better deal for the territory in Canadian confederation and for control over its natural resources.
+Penikett fought the federal government for a better deal for the territory in Canadian Confederation and for control over its natural resources.
 He and Dennis Patterson, premier of the Northwest Territories, also fought for a greater role at First Minister's conferences.
 Penikett's government negotiated and signed an umbrella agreement for First Nations land claims, negotiated the first four agreements with individual First Nations, and developed an economic development strategy for the Yukon in consultation with citizens.

 Penikett also brought forward the Yukon Human Rights Act, which banned discrimination on the basis of age, race, gender or sexual orientation.
 It was only the second such act passed anywhere in Canada.